yakitsu/travel/README.md

 ![Branching](travelling1.jpg)

-The motto on the state coat of arms is: "Courage, loyalty, hospitality.
+The motto on the state coat of arms is: "Courage, loyalty, hospitality."